sahaynitin4telly/TG-RenamerPro/README.md

 * Pull Requests are always accepted but shouldn't involve increasing complexity of deploying

 ## Credits
-* Specdie as always ❤️
-* Mr Vishal 2k2 , Abir
+* Mr Vishal 2k2 , Heiman, Spechide
 * And everyone in this Journey